-In order to photograph kids in a way that showcases their personalities and creates a positive experience, it’s part of my job as the photographer to engage with them on their level, become a trusted friend, and inspire fun all within just an hour’s time!
-It’s a tall order and while it may look like just running around and snapping away to the random bystander, there’s a lot of purposeful interaction and choices I make throughout a shoot to ensure my energy and engagement meets each individual child’s needs.
+In order to photograph kids in a way that showcases their personalities and creates a positive experience, there’s a lot of purposeful interaction and choices I make throughout a shoot to ensure my energy and engagement meets each individual child’s needs.
 They are all different and unique after all, and I never want a child to feel uncomfortable or scared during their shoot with me.

 Tricks from my Toolbox

-Today, I wanted to share this fun little trick that works wonders for energetic kiddos, espcially if they’re loosing interest or not really engaging.
+Today, I wanted to share this fun little trick that works wonders for energetic kiddos, especially if they’re loosing interest or not really engaging.

 He's obviously an adorable kiddo, but this expression is so not him!
 I wanted something a little more natural to say the least, so I set up on a spot, adjusted my framing and composition, then asked C to come stand right in front of me for a little game.

 When he did, I squatted down to his level and said quietly,